Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: Introduction

 \section{Introduction}

-The mHz gravitational-wave band targeted by LISA is expected to be crowded with Galactic compact binaries, especially double white dwarfs.
+The mHz gravitational-wave band targeted by LISA is expected to be crowded with galactic compact binaries.
 At low frequencies, many of these systems are unresolved and form a confusion-limited foreground; at higher frequencies or amplitudes, a smaller subset becomes individually resolvable \cite{Nelemans2001,Timpano2006}.
-This foreground is scientifically valuable in its own right, but it is also a practical obstacle: unresolved structure can hide or distort weaker sources \cite{Crowder2007}.
+This foreground is scientifically valuable but it is also a practical obstacle in that unresolved structure can hide or distort weaker sources \cite{Crowder2007}.
+Figure~\ref{fig:lisa_source_classes} illustrates the principal LISA source populations together with the instrumental sensitivity and unresolved galactic foreground expected for the mission.

-Foreground modeling and source-separation strategy are therefore not optional implementation details; they define the detection setting itself.
-Earlier studies showed that identifying and subtracting bright systems can materially change residual background statistics and therefore the effective detection landscape \cite{Timpano2006,Crowder2007}.
+Foreground modeling and source-separation strategy are therefore not optional implementation details.
+They define the detection setting itself.
+Earlier studies showed that identifying and subtracting bright systems can materially change residual foreground statistics and therefore the effective detection landscape \cite{Timpano2006,Crowder2007}.
 Sensitivity-curve assumptions and mission-level requirements add another layer of realism to this problem \cite{Robson2019,LISASciRD}.

 In this paper we focus on one-class scoring in latent feature space, motivated by the regime where anomalies are rare, diverse, or poorly labeled.
-Instead of training a closed-set classifier, we model the dominant background class and rank candidates by how atypical they are.
-The core question is deliberately narrow: with data generation and preprocessing held fixed, which scoring family better separates resolvable sources from the confusion background?
+Instead of training a closed-set classifier, we model the dominant foreground class and rank candidates by how atypical they are.
+Using several scoring rules, with data generation and preprocessing held fixed, we investigate which scoring family better separates resolvable sources from the confusion foreground.

-We compare two approaches that are often discussed together but seldom isolated in a controlled benchmark: local geometric deviation in latent space (manifold-style scoring) and explicit latent density modeling (likelihood-style scoring).
-Geometry-based scores are intuitive for autoencoder embeddings, but dense foreground structure can make local distance less reliable than expected.
-Likelihood methods can better capture global background structure, though they introduce their own modeling choices.
-By evaluating these approaches under a frozen protocol and across multiple seeds, we show that likelihood-based latent scoring is the more robust choice in this setting, and we provide reproducible artifacts to support follow-up methodological work.
+We compare two approaches: local geometric deviation in latent space (manifold-style scoring) and explicit latent density modeling (likelihood-style scoring).
+Geometry-based scores are intuitive for autoencoder latent vectors, but dense foreground structure can make local distance less reliable than expected.
+Likelihood methods can better capture global foreground structure, though they introduce their own modeling choices.
+By evaluating these approaches under identical conditions and across multiple seeds, we show that likelihood-based latent scoring is the more robust choice in this setting, and we provide reproducible artifacts to support follow-up methodological work.